Gianzhou/AndroidChatFunction/README.md

 # AndroidChatFunction
-# this is apart fo a real-time chat function
+# this is apart of a real-time chat function